The decline of nuclear weapons around the world is declining

 This trend is seen in Russia and the United States – which have more than 90% of the world’s nuclear weapons: 6,255 (-120) and 5,550 (-250), Sipri says.

-If the two powers continue to remove warships that are no longer operational, they will be in more than 50 “operational deployments” in early 2021, more than a year earlier.
+If the two powers continue to remove warships that are no longer operational, they will be at the beginning of 2021, however, more than 50 “operational deployments” than a year ago.

 The agreement signed between Moscow and Washington, “New Start” – aimed at keeping their nuclear weapons below the level of the Cold War – was extended last minute by five minutes earlier this year.